 4. Learn from Success and Failure

 Success and failure are two sides of a coin.
-Many successful entrepreneurs fail during the initial stage.
-Now, let’s take an example of Alibaba founder Jack Ma.
-In 2003, Alibaba initially failed because a majority in the company was against Jack Ma’s vision.
+Unfortunately, many successful entrepreneurs fail during the initial stage.
+Now, let’s take the example of Alibaba founder Jack Ma.
+In 2003, Alibaba initially failed because most of the company was against Jack Ma’s vision.
 Furthermore, he faced bankruptcy within eighteen months.
-Through his mistakes, he learned and became the biggest rival of eBay within five years.
-His success story proves that every new entrepreneur should learn from the mistakes they make, or in case of success, they should always think about how they can improve to increase their productivity.
+However, through his mistakes, he learned and became the biggest rival of eBay within five years.
+His success story proves that every new entrepreneur should learn from their mistakes, or in case of success, they should always think about how they can improve to increase their productivity.

 5. Have An Unshakeable Work Ethic

-Elon Musk, the CEO of SpaceX and Tesla, is said to have a work ethic that is impossible to follow.
-He is continuously working, giving a whopping 100 hours a week for the last 15 years.
-Using the time blocking method, Musk intentionally plans his day out in five-minute increments or ‘time blocks.’
-Each time block is assigned with a specific task or activity.
+Elon Musk, the CEO of SpaceX and Tesla, has a work ethic that is impossible to follow.
+He has been continuously working, giving 100 hours a week for the last 15 years.
+Musk intentionally plans his day out in five-minute increments or ‘time blocks using the time blocking method.’
+Each time block is assigned a specific task or activity.
 For example, Musk could use the time blocking method when responding to overdue emails, eating meals, or timing work meetings.
 Musk says, “There are way easier places to work, but nobody ever changed the world on 40 hours a week.”

 6. Say Yes to Learning

 This is simple as it looks.
-Learning is a process that never ends and it improves you with time.
-You should try to get better with each passing day and learning helps you do that.
+Learning is a process that never ends, and it improves with time.
+You should try to get better with each passing day, and learning helps you do that.
 Even Bill Gates believes that a person should never stop learning.
 If he stops, it means it is the end of his world.
 He further said that he never wants to stop learning.

-Knowledge and learning is something that never ends, it continues along with you in every phase in your life–learning process improves your thought and personality.
+Knowledge and learning is something that never ends; it continues along with you in every phase of your life–learning process improves your thought and personality.
 The way every mistake teaches you something, in the same way, learning improves your vision and mission of your life.

-Startup business is like a game, where you have to be on top by being aware of the latest happenings and trends in your industry.
-At the same time, you must constantly add new skills to your arsenal and use them for the betterment of your startup.
+A startup business is like a game, where you have to be on top by being aware of your industry’s latest happenings and trends.
+At the same time, you must constantly add new skills to your arsenal and use them to better your startup.

 7. Pursue Some Hobbies

-A majority of successful entrepreneurs also pursue unusual hobbies as it keeps them on top of their game.
-The former CEO of Yahoo and businesswoman Marissa Mayer, says, “My hobbies make me better at work.
-They help me come up with new and innovative ways of looking at things.”
-Some entrepreneurs including Google CEO Sundar Pichai, like to go out at weekends and spend time with his family.
-Whereas, some entrepreneurs like to read a book in their free time.
-It is not only about chilling out in free time, it’s all about your mind relaxation, what are the things you would like to do or activities to keep yourself calm and relax.
-So, the bottom line is, hobbies will make you better at work and it will also help improve your decision-making abilities in no time.
+Most successful entrepreneurs also pursue unusual hobbies as it keeps them on top of their game.
+The former CEO of Yahoo and businesswoman Marissa Mayer says, “My hobbies make me better at work.
+They help me develop new and innovative ways of looking at things.”
+Some entrepreneurs, including Google CEO Sundar Pichai, like to go out at weekends and spend time with their families.
+Whereas some entrepreneurs want to read a book in their free time.
+It is not only about chilling out in your free time; it’s all about your mind relaxation, what are the things you would like to do or activities to keep yourself calm and relaxed.
+So, the bottom line is that hobbies will make you better at work, and they will also help improve your decision-making abilities in no time.